Alex George (television personality)

-Alexander David Lloyd George is a Welsh physician and television personality who serves as the UK Youth Mental Health Ambassador within the Department for Education.
+Alexander David Lloyd George (born 15 February 1991) is a Welsh physician and television personality who served as the UK Youth Mental Health Ambassador in the Department for Education.
+In 2018, he was a contestant on the fourth series of Love Island.

 Life and career

 George grew up in Nantgaredig, a village near Carmarthen, Wales.
 He is the oldest of three children.
 George studied medicine at the Peninsula College of Medicine and Dentistry and graduated in 2015.
 He went on to work in Emergency Medicine at University Hospital Lewisham in London.
 In 2020, George announced that he would switch to train to become a general practitioner.

 In 2018, George appeared in the fourth series of the ITV2 reality dating series Love Island.
 Following the show, he returned to working part-time at Lewisham whilst also making regular media appearances speaking about mental health on ITV morning shows including Good Morning Britain, Lorraine and Loose Women.

-In 2019, George launched his podcast The Waiting Room with Dr Alex in which he interviews other healthcare professionals about topical health and wellbeing issues.
-Guests have included David Nott.
+In 2019, George launched the podcast The Waiting Room with Dr Alex, in which he interviews healthcare professionals on topical issues related to health and wellbeing.
+Notable guests have included surgeon and humanitarian David Nott.

-In July 2020, George's youngest brother Llŷr died of suicide.
+In July 2020, George's youngest brother Llŷr died by suicide.
 In January 2021, George launched a campaign requesting the UK Government prioritise mental health amongst children and adolescents, especially in light of the COVID-19 pandemic.
 During Children's Mental Health Week in February 2021, George met with Prime Minister Boris Johnson, who appointed George to the newly created position of Youth Mental Health Ambassador.
 In addition, George also became a member of the Mental Health in Education Action Group.
 They will discuss the best way for children to return to education after the COVID-19 pandemic and ensure they receive the support they need.